seabre/vagrant_wordpress/puppet/modules/apache/README.md

 Changes the location of the directory Apache log files are placed in.
 Defaut is based on your OS.

+#####`log_level`

+Changes the verbosity level of the error log.
+Defaults to 'warn'.
+Valid values are `emerg`, `alert`, `crit`, `error`, `warn`, `notice`, `info` or `debug`.

 #####`ports_file`

 Changes the name of the file containing Apache ports configuration.
 Default is `${conf_dir}/ports.conf`.

+#####`server_tokens`

+Controls how much information Apache sends to the browser about itself and the operating system.
+See Apache documentation for 'ServerTokens'.
+Defaults to 'OS'.

+#####`server_signature`

+Allows the configuration of a trailing footer line under server-generated documents.
+See Apache documentation for 'ServerSignature'.
+Defaults to 'On'.

+#####`trace_enable`

+Controls, how TRACE requests per RFC 2616 are handled.
+See Apache documentation for 'TraceEnable'.
+Defaults to 'On'.

+#####`manage_user`

+Setting this to false will avoid the user resource to be created by this module.
+This is useful when you already have a user created in another puppet module and that you want to used it to run apache.
+Without this, it would result in a duplicate resource error.

+#####`manage_group`

+Setting this to false will avoid the group resource to be created by this module.
+This is useful when you already have a group created in another puppet module and that you want to used it for apache.
+Without this, it would result in a duplicate resource error.

+#####`package_ensure`

+Allow control over the package ensure statement.
+This is useful if you want to make sure apache is always at the latest version or whether it is only installed.

 ####Class: `apache::default_mods`